Field Museum

 Houston Zoo

-For this Houston Zoo collection, I focused on creating illustrations that balance education, conservation messaging, and visual appeal.
-I researched each featured animal and built compositions around habitat cues and expressive poses, using a bold, textured style inspired by vintage park posters.
-I also developed a few stylistic variations—some more graphic, some more painterly—to ensure the zoo had a range of creative directions to choose from.
-This helped establish an authentic, mission-driven tone while remaining approachable for a wide audience.
+For the Houston Zoo, I created illustrated graphics that strike a balance between education, conservation themes, and strong retail appeal.
+I researched each animal and built compositions around expressive poses in the habitat they live in, using a bold, textured style inspired by vintage park posters.
+I also created a few stylistic variations—some more flat and vector, some with more realism—so the zoo had multiple directions to choose from.

 Wonders of Wildlife